 Taking Olive Leaf Extract While Breastfeeding

 I hope you can tell me if you think taking Olive Leaf Extract while breastfeeding is safe.

 I started taking it about two months ago, and I'm breastfeeding a 10-month-old.
 I have now stopped.
 But this week, my son's weight was checked, and he is 2kgs underweight for his height.

 Do you think this may be from me taking the olive leaf extract while breastfeeding?
 He doesn't like solids that much but still eats quite a bit.
 And regularly breastfeeds still.

 My two older sons never had any weight issues.

 Thanks so much.

 Comments for Olive Leaf Extract While Breastfeeding

 Olive leaf extract is often used instead of an antibiotic, even while breastfeeding, with no ill effects; however, that is no guarantee that it is safe since no scientific research can back its safety.
-Olive leaf extract is non-toxic and is even given to older children in smaller amounts...they don't like the taste too much.
-It is safe to take while breastfeeding, and I don't think it has anything to do with your baby's weight.
+Olive leaf extract is sometimes given to older children in smaller amounts...they don't like the taste too much.
+I don't think it has anything to do with your baby's weight.